 In 2005 he came back to the family farm to work alongside his brother and father on the cattle and timber operation.
 In 2011 Cooper helped an absentee landowner develop and manage his property into one of the largest organic farms in the Southeast.

-Cooper is active in the Alabama Farmers Federation and sits on the Alabama State Young Farmers committee as well as the Perry County Farmers Federation board.
+Cooper is active in the Alabama Farmers Federation where he was Vice Chairman on the Alabama State Young Farmers committee, 2018 graduate of the ALFA leaders class and currently sits on the Perry County Farmers Federation board.
 He is the past President of the Perry County Cattleman’s and current board member.
 He is also a board member for the Alabama Trust for Historic Preservation and Main Street Alabama.
 He is an ambassador to the Black Belt region and leads tours covering the history, culture and positive projects throughout the region.

 Cooper lives on the family farm where he has a sheep, cattle, longleaf pine straw and agri-tourism business.